 All Critical Security Parameters (CSPs) are input and output over the services that are offered over the PCIe interface.
-In particular, CSPs are entered and output only in an encrypted form: All command and response data (except for status requests) to and from the CryptoServer are encrypted and given MAC protection by the Secure Messaging layer.
+In particular, CSPs are entered and output only in a wrapped form: All command and response data (except for status requests) to and from the CryptoServer are AES CBC encrypted and AES CMAC authenticated by the Secure Messaging layer.
 For details, see previous subsection 4.3 Secure Messaging for secure communication with the CryptoServer.

-Additionally, all secret or private keys can only be exported in a wrapped form, i. e. encrypted with a Key Encryption Key (via e. g. the Export Key or Wrap services, see section 7.1 Roles and authorized services).
+Additionally, all secret or private keys can only be exported encrypted with a Key Encryption Key (via e. g. the Export Key or Wrap services, see section 7.1 Roles and authorized services).